sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

         ; signed would take another step in the voting algorithm. snip_sigs : DetachedSNIPSignatures,

-        ; Signatures across the RootDocument pieces.
+        ; Signatures across the ParamDoc pieces.
 Note that as with the ; DetachedSNIPSignatures, these signature are not themselves signed.
-        root_doc: RootDocSignature,
+        param_doc: ParamDocSignature,

         ; extensions for later use.
 These are not signed.
         * tstr => any,